 Whitewater Rafting Terms and Lingo To Know

 There are many terms in whitewater rafting that are need-to-know terms.
 While rafting rides at Disneyland or other theme parks feel like they may be the real thing, they’re not.
-Real whitewater rafting has different levels of danger and the possibility of flipping the raft is one of the biggest.
-However, when whitewater rafting, it’s usually done with a guide in a river with different class rapids.
-The guide on your trip will use specific terms to get straight and to the point.

 Classes